January 25, 2020 • Contributor: Cricut Team

-Will the desktop app work with my Cricut Explore and Cricut Maker machine?
+Will the desktop app work with my Cricut Explore and Cricut Maker machines?

-- All projects, or canvas links, that live on the web will automatically open in Design Space for Desktop when someone clicks on the link.
-If that person doesn’t have Design Space for Desktop, they will be prompted to download the app.
+- All pre-existing project and canvas links will now open in Design Space for Desktop when clicked.
+If the person visiting the link doesn’t have Design Space for Desktop, they will be prompted to download the app.